 Healthy Holiday Alternatives – Vegan Stuffing

-Just because it’s the holidays doesn’t mean we abandon healthy eating habits, instead just adapt favorite recipes into healthy holiday alternatives, like this little twist on an old favorite – Vegan Stuffing.
+Just because it’s the holidays doesn’t mean we abandon healthy eating habits, instead we adapt favorite recipes into healthy holiday alternatives, like this little twist on an old favorite – Vegan Stuffing.

 To keep us both healthy (and happy) I’ve learned to easily shift recipes on the fly so that I can make two versions at once with little effort.
-Let’s take stuffing for example; His Stuffing is Traditional Sausage Stuffing, long on butter and pork sausage while Her Stuffing is lighter, packed with healthy berries, fiber, seeds and nuts
+His Stuffing: Traditional Sausage Stuffing, long on butter and pork sausage.
+Her Stuffing: Savory and sweet, packed with healthy berries, fiber, seeds and nuts.

 To make things easy I start with one stuffing base: bread, onions, celery, ground flax seed and seasonings then split it; in one half goes the sausage, chicken stock and butter, in the other goes whatever dried fruit and nuts are in the pantry that pair well with the rest of the menu, vegetable stock and olive oil (or butter for the vegetarian version).

 A couple of ideas to customize your stuffing along with animal protein pairings for the omnivores among us, you can substitute your flavour of vegan stuffing for any starch, like potatoes or rice.
 Alternatively pair with roasted vegetables flavored to suit, from simple salt & pepper roasted to a five spice rubbed (which is dynamite with butternut squash).

 Traditional Flavours: Dried cranberries & apricots with pecans and pumpkin seeds (pair with turkey, chicken or Cornish hen.)

 Native Foraging: Dried blueberries or plumbs & dried mushrooms (soaked & chopped) with sunflower seeds (pair with wild fowl, like pheasant)